Seamen's and Soldiers' False Characters Act 1906

-The Seamen's and Soldiers' False Characters Act 1906 was an act of the Parliament of the United Kingdom.
+The Seamen's and Soldiers' False Characters Act 1906 (6 Edw.
+7. c.
+5) was an act of the Parliament of the United Kingdom.
 The act criminalised the forgery of discharge papers, held by those leaving the British armed forces.
 It also criminalised the use of false character statements by those seeking to join the armed forces and the making of such statements.
 The act was superseded in part by later legislation and there are no known prosecutions made under it.
 The act was repealed in 2008 following a recommendation by the Law Commission.

 Description

 The act was passed at a time when there were many British ex-servicemen seeking employment.
 A veteran's discharge papers listed his period of service and reason for leaving the forces.
 They were their only means of explaining to a prospective employer their absence from the civilian workforce during their term of enlistment.

 The act, which received royal assent on 22 June 1906, contains three sections.
 Section 1 criminalised the forging of discharge certificates of seamen or soldiers and also the impersonation of a holder of a certificate.
 The punishment stipulated by the act was a sentence of imprisonment (with or without hard labour) for a month or a fine of up to £20 for a first offence and a prison term of up to three months for subsequent offences.
 This section also defined the term "seaman" as any man who had served in His Majesty's naval forces and "soldier" as "a man who has served in His Majesty's military or marine forces".

 Section 2 established an offence for any prospective member of the armed forces to use a forged character statement to enter the forces and for any person to create a false statement to support the entry of another into the forces.
 The penalty for this was a £20 fine.

 Section 3 of the act extended a previous offence, under the Naval Enlistment Act 1853 (16 & 17 Vict. c.
 69), of making a false statement to gain entry to the naval service to apply also to the naval reserve.

 No prosecutions are known to have been made under any sections of the act.